Reader Question · Managing Up

 A reader asks: my manager gives zero feedback.
 How do I get some?

-When your manager isn't giving you feedback, the issue usually isn't that they don't have any.
-It's that they don't know what to give.
+When your manager isn't giving you feedback, the issue is rarely that they don't have any.
+They don't know what to give.
 Three questions that unlock it.

 The question (paraphrased from r/cscareerquestions):